‘Stock up on blankets’: Ukrainians brace for horrific winter

-KYIV, Ukraine (AP) — Ukraine could face rolling blackouts through March because Russian airstrikes have caused “colossal” damage to the power grid, officials said.
-To cope in the harsh winter, authorities are urging Ukrainians to stock up on supplies and evacuate hard-hit areas.
+KYIV, Ukraine — Ukrainians could face rolling blackouts from now through March in frigid, snowy weather because Russian airstrikes have caused “colossal” damage to the power grid, officials said.
+To cope, authorities are urging people to stock up on supplies and evacuate hard-hit areas.

 “Although there are fewer blackouts now, I want everyone to understand: Most likely, Ukrainians will have to live with blackouts until at least the end of March,” Kovalenko warned on Facebook.